Why the story of St Patrick is not a harmless myth

 After escaping slavery in Ireland, Patrick returned to his family home when he was twenty-two and did not return to Ireland for another ten years.
 By which time Patrick is claiming the title of ‘bishop’.
 Clergy would have been taught in Latin.
 So by the time he got to Ireland in his thirties with the rank of bishop this Patrick should have been an accomplished Latin scholar.
 Yet the Latin text is written by someone not highly educated and not brought up as a Roman with Latin in daily use.

 These manuscripts tell us nothing about how Patrick spent his time after his escape from slavery in Ireland.
-He returns to Ireland after ten years claiming to be a bishop, but does not record how this came about.
+He returns to Ireland after ten years claiming to be a bishop, but does not record how he came to be a bishop.
 Where did he study?
 Who ordained him?
 Who sent him to Ireland?
 What are his credentials?
 Presumably if the author made specific claims these could have been checked out.
+So best to leave it vague.

-We know from Prosper that there were already Christians living in Ireland before Patrick.
-Yet the author makes no mention of these people.
+We know from Prosper writing in 431AD that there were already Christians living in Ireland before Patrick.
+Yet ‘Patrick’ makes no mention of these people.
 You’d think they would be Patrick’s first point of contact as a newly arrived missionary.
 Similarly, Muirchú and Tirechan also make no mention of these early Christians when writing about Patrick’s mission.

 The writings of Muirchú and Tirechan develop the Patrick legend to new heights of storytelling.
 They describe many events that Patrick did not.
 They make much mention of how Patrick favoured Armagh.
 Muirchú writes that Patrick intended to die in Armagh, and though an angel convinced him not to specifically go there (there’s no evidence that he ever did), the angel stated that Patrick’s ‘pre-eminence’ would be at Armagh.
 In the writings directly attributed to Patrick he never mentioned Armagh.